 Understanding Toyota Manufacturing

-When trying to understand Toyota manufacturing and the TPS, it is important to look at some of the other concepts used within this methodology.
+When trying to understand the Toyota way, it is important to look at some of the other concepts used within this methodology.
 The following examples were often developed based on

-In fact, the concept of continuous improvement is so integral to TPS that it has its own term.
+The concept of continuous improvement is so integral to TPS that it has its own term.
 Kaizen is a Japanese term that means continuous improvement.
 While Kaizen strategies are certainly interested in finding ways to make large scale improvements, they also focus on the little things.
 If Toyota can find a way to reduce the amount of physical waste created when making one car by just 1%, it would add up over time to be huge.

 Kaizen Toyota isn't just about eliminating waste.
 It also looks to continuously improve the quality of the products that they make, and that starts with the company’s employees.
 From the CEO down to the assembly line worker, improving people will lead to an improved company.
 Those who are given proper training, encouraged to better themselves, and seen as a key part of a company are going to perform at a higher level.
-They will also be much more likely to find problems and provide solutions to those issues.
+They will also be more likely to find problems and provide solutions to those issues.

-When the amount of a certain part is low, it will alert the supplier so they can deliver more.
-When running perfectly, the new shipment will have the new parts arriving at the production line where they are needed just as the last one was being used.
+When the amount of a certain part is low, the Kanban system will alert the supplier so they can deliver more.
+When running perfectly, the new shipment will have the parts arriving at the production line where they are needed just as the last one was being used.
 Operating in this way allows a company to reduce the risk of being stuck with a large amount of a certain part if the demand suddenly dries up.
 It also eliminates the need to have large areas for storing these types of parts.

-Terminology Used in Toyota Production System
+Terminology + Tools Used in TPS

 - Mura - Mura simply means unevenness and is a type of waste or defect in a product.
 It can also be used when discussing how different shifts or different people perform the same task differently.

 - Muri - This means overburden.
 Overburdening a person, a machine, or anything else can lead to serious problems.
 Some companies are tempted to push people or things to their limits, but this only leads to unexpected problems over time.